-Parti cipant Claims Aga inst Sponsors And I Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items Third Circuit also ruled that Fidelity did not act as a fiduciary in selecting and maintaining the plan's investment options because Unisys was free to add non-Fidelity investments to the plan's line-up of investment options by administering such investments itself or contracting that function to another party.
-The Third Circuit did not reach the district court's alternative conclusion that Unisys was entitled to summary judgment based on ERISA section 404(c).
-Sixtl n Circuit 1 4.
+Parti icipant Claims Aga inst Sponsors And I Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items compensation.
+Plaintiffs allege that defendants' improper actions resulted in excessive investment management and administrative fees and inadequate investment performance.
+Plaintiffs also allege that Fidelity committed fiduciary breach by not disclosing how it earned income from float.
+Sixtl h Circuit 4.
 In re Honda of Am.
 Mfg., Inc. ERISA Fees Litig., 2:08- cv-01059 GLF- TPK (S.D.
 Ohio filed 11/10/08) Amended Complaint filed 3/20/09 Judge Gregory L. Frost Motion to dismiss filed by Honda defendants granted on 10/9/09.
 Motion to dismiss filed by Merrill Lynch granted on 10/13/09.
 Moot in light of dismissal.
 Not made.
-1. Plaintiffs alleged that defendants acted improperly by: (1) allowing a sizable number of the investment options to be retail mutual funds affiliated with Merrill Lynch, the plan's recordkeeper and directed trustee; (2) failing to make various disclosures, including the fact that the investment options had excessive fees; and (3) engaging in self-dealing prohibited transactions.
-2. On 10/9/09, the court granted the Honda defendants' motion to dismiss the case.
+Significance: Plaintiffs alleged that defendants acted improperly by: (1) allowing a sizable number of the investment options to be retail mutual funds affiliated with Merrill Lynch, the plan's recordkeeper and directed trustee; (2) failing to make various disclosures, including the fact that the investment options had excessive fees; and (3) engaging in self-dealing prohibited transactions.
+On 10/9/09, the court granted the Honda defendants' motion to dismiss the case.
 The court followed the rationale of Hecker v.
 Deere and ruled that: (1) selecting multiple funds offered by a single provider was not prohibited by ERISA; (2) offering retail mutual funds was not imprudent because such funds' fees are set against the backdrop of market competition, and the plaintiffs were factually incorrect in alleging that the Merrill Lynch funds were retail mutual funds; (3) the defendants did not have a disclosure duty beyond the specific disclosure requirements found in ERISA; and (4) the plaintiffs failed to state a plausible self-dealing claim because the Honda defendants did not benefit financially from any fees paid to Merrill Lynch.
-3. On 10/13/09, the court granted Merrill Lynch's motion to dismiss the case.
-The court declined to decide whether Merrill Lynch was a plan fiduciary, but held that since the claims against Merrill Lynch are identical to the claims against the Honda defendants, the claims against Merrill Lynch must be dismissed for the same reasons.
+On 10/13/09, the court granted Merrill Lynch's motion to dismiss the case.
+The court declined to decide whether Merrill Lynch was a plan fiduciary, but held that since the claims against Merrill Lynch are identical to the claims against the Honda defendants, the claims against Merrill Lynch must be dismissed for the reasons the court